 The Smethwick to Birmingham corridor is Birmingham and Sandwell’s historic canal district, stretching from The Roundhouse just west of Brindley Place to Galton Bridge in Smethwick.
 It is the historic link between Birmingham and the Black Country and is one of the most significant areas of brownfield urban renewal in Europe with potential to deliver 4,000 new homes.
 Transformational change is already underway with new neighbourhoods at Port Loop and Soho Loop, and the Midland Metropolitan University Hospital nearing completion.

 Rolfe Street is located at the western end of the Smethwick to Birmingham corridor.
-It is located adjacent to Smethwick High Street and benefits from a well-connected railway station with a six-minute journey time to Birmingham; the station has seen recent investment including the provision of lift access.
+It is located adjacent to Smethwick High Street and benefits from a well-connected railway station with a six-minute journey to Birmingham; the station has seen recent investment including the provision of lift access.
 It is 15 minutes’ walk from the new Midland Metropolitan University Hospital, and one mile from the new Aquatics Centre (delivered as part of the 2022 Commonwealth Games).

 The site itself is located largely within the Smethwick Galton Valley Conservation Area, and benefits from several formal and informal heritage assets, which together inform the area’s character.
 The most important of these is the Grade II* listed Engine Arm Aqueduct, which is an important artefact in the history of the development of civil engineering and transportation at the beginning of the 19th century.
 The retaining wall to the former Corporation Yard is Grade II listed and is an early example of the use of reinforced concrete construction, dating back to the beginning of the 20th century.